 Birmingham

 Birmingham is one of the most exciting cities in England.
-It is the second largest city in England and home to some of the best attractions, restaurants, and hotels.
-It’s also known as “the heart of England” because it sits at the center of Britain.
+It is the second-largest city in the country and home to some of the best attractions, restaurants, and hotels.
+It’s also known as “the heart of England” because it sits bang in the centre.
 It’s full of culture, history, and opportunities to have fun.
 Whether you want to explore museums or go out on the town, there’s something for everyone in this city.
 There's lots to see and do in Birmingham for free, check out our top picks below.

 In this blog post we list: